NeuralNetworkVerification/Marabou/README.md

 ### Installing via Pip

-The recommended way to install Marabou is via `Pip` using the command
+The recommended way to install Marabou is via `pip` using the command
 ```bash
 pip install maraboupy
 ```
 which will install both the `Marabou` executable on your path and the Python bindings.
+The Python interface currently supports Python 3.8, 3.9, 3.10 and 3.11.

 ### Building from source